 with sending edges to a geodesic segment in \(\Pants_n^+\) between the corresponding vertices.
 By Proposition~\ref{prop:surface_move}, there exist constants \(A\ge 1\) and \(B\ge 0\), depending only on \(n\), such that \(H_X\) is \((A,B)\)–coarsely Lipschitz over all marked orientable surface \((h_X,X)\).
 Unfortunately, it is currently unknown whether \(H_X\) is a quasi–isometric embedding. \end{remark}

-One can show that there exists a constant \(D' = D'(n) > 0\) such that if two pants decompositions \((P_X,h_X,X)\) and \((Q_X,h_X,X)\) differ by a single curve, as illustrated in Figure \ref{fig:one_sided_move}, then the corresponding vertices in \(\Pants_n\) are at distance at most \(D'\).
+In a similar way, one can show that there exists a constant \(D' = D'(n) > 0\) such that if two pants decompositions \((P_X,h_X,X)\) and \((Q_X,h_X,X)\) differ by a single one-sided curve, as illustrated in Figure \ref{fig:one_sided_move}, then the corresponding vertices in \(\Pants_n\) are at distance at most \(D'\).
 We leave the precise proof of this statement as an exercise for the reader. \emph{Hint:} it suffices to construct a path between these two vertices that contains two consecutive edges associated with an Elementary move IV.

 From this exercise, one deduces that for each marked surface \((h_X,X)\), the map

 extended so that each edge is mapped to a geodesic segment, is coarsely Lipschitz.
 As a corollary, the image of \(\Pants(X)\) in \(\Pants_n\) is connected for every marked surface \((h_X,X)\).
 Consequently, we obtain the following result.